Wondering how to get things done with a toddler when he’s needy (and there’s so much to do)? Organize your days with these 5 effective tips.

 Before you even need any of them, gather a few simple items and toys to hand him when you need time to focus on something else.
 This way, he’s preoccupied with something new, allowing you to get your task done.

-- Give simple items that don’t need your help.
+Then, give simple items that don’t need your help.
 The point is to keep him occupied on his own with toys that don’t need your attention.
 Stick to simple items like crayons, water paint, stickers, and figurines.

 3. Include “quiet time” into your day

 We all treasure our coveted nap time, if only so we can get a few moments of peace to ourselves.
-But what do you do when your child no longer naps, or naps have become a struggle?
+But what do you do when your kiddo no longer naps, or naps have become a struggle?

-You see, toddlers who no longer need a nap are in that “in between” stage.
+You see, toddlers who no longer need a nap are in that “in-between” stage.
 They may not need a nap, but they’re still pretty needy without it.
 Focusing on a task with your toddler clinging to your side isn’t exactly productive.

-Now, if he used to take long naps, it may be a bit unfair to ask that he stay in his room for just as long.
-Instead, shorten quiet time, but make it at least one hour so you still have that time for yourself.
+If she used to take two-hour naps but no longer does, it may be a bit unfair to ask that she stay in her room for that long.
+Instead, shorten the quiet time, perhaps to one hour, so you still have that time for yourself.
+Otherwise, she might struggle to be in her room for two hours without having slept.

 Get a few ideas on how to create a toddler schedule.